mrapp-ke/MLRL-Boomer/README.md

 ```
 This should result in `.c` files, as well as `.so` files (on Linux) or `.pyd` files (on Windows) be placed in the directory `python/boomer/algorithm/`.

 **Syntax highlighting in PyCharm:** Unfortunately, the Community Edition of PyCharm does not come with Cython support.
-To enable proper syntax highlighting of Cython source files, the file `settings.jar` in the project's root directory can be imported via `File -> Import Settings`.
+To enable proper syntax highlighting of Cython code, the file `settings.jar` in the project's root directory can be imported via `File -> Import Settings`.